dfinity/motoko/design/DFX-Interface.md

 checks if the stable interface can evolve from `old.most` to `new.most` in a type safe way without unintentional data loss.

+If the check succeeds, nothing will be printed.
+If the check fails, the error message will be printed in stderr and the command returns with exit code 1.

 Invoking the IDE
 ----------------